 "Martin has served in a number of different service and leadership roles in the college and the University of Iowa," says UI College of Education Dean Dan Clay. " I am thankful for his interest in serving the college in this leadership position and fully confident in him as the next DEO of the Department of Psychological and Quantitative Foundations."

-“Our department has benefitted from strong leadership, and I am excited to build upon this foundation to continue supporting faculty and student success,” says Kivlighan.
+“Our department has benefitted from strong leadership, and I am excited to build upon this foundation to continue supporting faculty and student success,” says Kivlighan, now a full professor.

 After earning his doctorate in counseling psychology from the University of Wisconsin – Madison in 2015 and completing his pre-doctoral internship at the University of Maryland Counseling Center, Kivlighan joined the counseling psychology faculty at the University of Iowa College of Education in 2015.